Stop drowning in

 Meeting prep

-45 min digging through Jira, Slack, and last week's notes
+45 min digging through Jira, Slack, and last week's notes.
+Then the meeting starts.

 30 seconds.
-A brief lands in your terminal.
+A brief drops in your terminal.
+You walk in actually ready.

 Weekly status

-2 hours assembling updates, chasing people, guessing at progress
+2 hours chasing people for updates and guessing at sprint progress

-Auto-generated from real Jira data, formatted and ready to send.
+Pulled from real Jira data, formatted, ready to send.
+Takes a minute.

 PRD writing

-Staring at a blank Confluence template for 40 minutes
+Staring at a blank Confluence template for 40 minutes, writing nothing

 Market sizing